Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ## **Step 1.
 Prepare environment variables and install dependencies**

-To be able to run Oracle locally and in SuperProtocol, please prepare `.env` file with all the required parameters in the directories: `Blockchain/sp-x509`, `Blockchain/smart-contract`.

-Create a new folder for the Oracle project, place the SPCTL executable and `config.json` there, and download the Super Protocol solutions repository into it:
+Create a new folder for the Oracle project, name it anything you want.
+Place the SPCTL executable and its configured `config.json` there.

+Download the Super Protocol solutions repository into it:

 ```shell
 git clone https://github.com/Super-Protocol/solutions
 ```

+Now you will need to prepare two `.env` files with all the required parameters and place them in the directories:
+- `Blockchain/sp-x509`
+- `Blockchain/sp-oracle/smart-contract`.

-Go to the `solutions` directory and make a copy of the example `.env`:
+Go to the `Super-Protocol/solutions` directory and make a copy of the example `.env`:

 ```shell
 cd ./solutions/Blockchain/sp-x509/